lihkin213/dns-svcs/permitted-networks.md

 {{site.data.keyword.cloud}} DNS Services is in Experimental Release.
 At this time the service is available to whitelisted customers only.
 {: important}

+This section describes how to manage permitted networks for your DNS Services instance.
+{:shortdesc}

 ## Using the IBM Cloud console
 {: #managing-permitted-networks-ui}